NorskRegnesentral/spatioTemporalIndices/README.md

   <img src="figures/cpueAge5.png" alt="CPUE at age 5" width="300"/>
 </div>

 We can also plot the ALK at different spatial locations.
-For example, here we plot the ALK in the year 2020 west of Svalbard and north of Varanger (the northern part of the Norwegian mainland).
-We see clear spatial differences.
+For example, here we plot the ALK for the year 2020, west of Svalbard and north of Varanger (the northern part of the Norwegian mainland).
+We observe clear spatial differences.

 ```R
 plotResults(run,what = "ALK",year =2020,lon_lat = c(13,78))